How In-Laws Can Support of a Loved One with Postpartum Depression

 Grandparents naturally love to spend as much time as possible with their new grandchildren.
-This may be especially true if you family is facing postpartum depression.
+This may be especially true if your family is facing postpartum depression.
 But it’s important to give your family space as they work through postpartum depression symptoms and find the right treatment course.

 Be a Friend

-Remember that there is no way to cure or fix the depression that you daughter-in-law is experiencing.
+Remember that there is no way to cure or fix the depression that your daughter-in-law is experiencing.
 Support the steps that she and her spouse are taking to seek help.
 By remaining positive about her progress and focusing on the fact that postpartum depression eventually heals, you can play an important role in her recovery.